|

 thought) was a nice touch.

-reservation I had about the demonstration at the home brew shop was the turn
+I had about the demonstration at the home brew shop was the turn out.
+I was

-out.
-I was there because I’m keen on my new-found hobby.
-I got the impression
+there because I’m keen on my new-found hobby.
+I got the impression that the

-that the hippies and the friend of the demonstrator were also keen beer
+hippies and the friend of the demonstrator were also keen beer brewers.
+But I

-during the course of the demonstration, not a single customer called in.
-It
+course of the demonstration, not a single customer called in.
+It has to be

-has to be said that the shop is more than a little off the beaten track.
-I
+said that the shop is more than a little off the beaten track.
+I hope they

-hope they stay in business, but they can’t really be described as doing a
+stay in business, but they can’t really be described as doing a roaring

 And then